-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 server.route(Routes);

-In the code we have added, we first register the Vision plugin with our Hapi.js server, which is going to provide the view functionality.
-Then, we add the settings for our views—like the engine that we are going to use and the path where the views are located.
-At the end of the code block, we add again our routes.
+In the code we’ve added, we first register the Vision plugin with our Hapi.js server, which is going to provide the view functionality.
+Then we add the settings for our views — like the engine we’re going to use and the path where the views are located.
+At the end of the code block, we add our routes back in.

-This will make work our views on the server, but we still have to declare the view that we are going to use for each route.
+This will make our views work on the server, but we still have to declare the view that we’re going to use for each route.

-Setting the home view
+Setting the Home View

 Open the